-Antimicrobial activity can be measured using a wide variety of different in vitro methods and commonly generates a quantitative estimate of antimicrobial activity, MICs.
+and/or quantitative estimates of antimicrobial activity, MICs.
 The measurement units for MICs are micrograms per milliliter (μg/mL).
 MICs currently represent the most refined estimate of in vitro antimicrobial effect.

 MIC values depend on the method used, the type of antimicrobial, the microbial species and isolate.